JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and the imagination of empire

 Meanwhile, other states were desperate to have cinnamon for themselves.
 This was especially true for Spain and its empire.
-Spain tried – ultimately with no success – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration: we already encountered Columbus's efforts to find cinnamon on his journeys.
+Spain tried – ultimately with no success – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration: we already mentioned Columbus's efforts to find cinnamon on his journeys.
 The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river (1541-1542) was also intended to find the legendary 'Land of Cinnamon' (_País de la Canela_), which was associated with the land of gold, El Dorado.
 Their journey still inspired the French botanist Joseph de Jussieu to find the cinnamon lands of South America in the 1740s.[^ref20]
 <param ve-map
-	title="[Might be nice to include a map here, of the Pizarro and Orellana expedition.
+	title="[Might be cool to include a map here, of the Pizarro and Orellana expedition.
 There is reusable geodata avilable on http://sharemap.org/public/Francisco_de_Orellana_Amazon_River_voyage_(1541-1542)#!webgl]" url="">

-	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega) Delbourgo (J.) & Dew (N.) 2008a.pdf (art Safier over Pizzarro en Orellana, later Jussieu) Burdick (C.E.)
+	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega)

+	 Burdick (C.E.)
 2014
 <param ve-image
 	title="bla bla bla"